kelnos/genberrypi-builder/README.md

 * `cmdline=` -- sets the command line passed to the kernel
 * `arm_freq=` -- lets you overclock (and possibly) underclock the CPU

+If you use the 3.6.x kernel and LKG62 (or above) GPU firmware, there's apparently support for runtime dynamic allocation of memory between the CPU and GPU.
+Which is pretty damn cool, if you ask me.
+I haven't had a chance to test this, or play around with the newer kernel yet, so it's not enabled.
+If you're truly adventurous, you can set `RPI_USE_EXPERIMENTAL` to something non-blank and it'll build you some cool goodies.

 ## Acknowledgements ##

 Well, I did write this monster of a script all by my lonesome, but I do